14+ Sample Behavior Warning Letters – DOC, PDF, Apple Pages, Google Docs

 3. Record of Previous Disciplinary Actions

 If previous actions have been taken to address the problem in the past, it is also necessary to list them.
 This can help serve as a reminder to the recipient of what they have been told concerning how to rectify the problem, which can go some way to putting it to rest for good.
 If the worst should come, this record can also establish that you did take some steps to address the issue without resorting to terminating any agreements with the offending party right away.
 This could be an issue in case of any wrongful termination lawsuits, so this part of your letters can serve to protect you from that occurrence.

 You may also want to make your behavior warning letters more official by the inclusion of signatures.
-This may be a necessary piece of such letters as company warning letters, if only to ensure that everyone involved in an issue clearly understands what is going on.
-This may even be a necessity, as some of these letters require that both parties sign these in order to confirm what is listed in the letters.
-In any case, this can serve to really make the letter’s official and binding, particularly if some kind of agreement is demanded of the parties involved.
+This may be a necessary piece of such letters as company warning letters if only to ensure that everyone involved in an issue clearly understands what is going on.
+This may even be a necessity, as some of these letters require that both parties sign these to confirm what is listed in the letters.
+In any case, this can serve to make the letter’s official and binding, particularly if some kind of agreement is demanded of the parties involved.

+Another thing to keep in mind is that you need not limit yourself to employee warning letters as you can make use of such letters in other settings than the workplace, such as in the case of students and tenants.
 With these insights, you should hopefully have a more complete and comprehensive idea of how best to use behavior warning letters yourself in the future.